cferdinandi/adventure/content/gm.md

 <div class="list-spaced">
 {{%md%}}
 - **Fantastic Locations.** Amazing places that the players can explorer, with a few details and unique features.
 Imagine a place that's really big, really old, or really weird.
-- **Dangers.** What kind of creatures live there?
-What sort of natural obstacles might they encounter?
-What traps might have been set to keep trespassers away?
+- **Creatures.** What kind of creatures live there?
+Do they have any features that are unique to their environment?
-- **Secrets.** As players explore the world, they'll uncover secrets and hidden mysteries.
-Identify a few that you can reveal when it makes sense in the story.
+- **Non-Player Characters (NPCs).** Identify a few groups of people who might occupy a location.
+Are they long-term residents, or just passing through?
+Do the different groups get along?
-- **Treasure & Magic Items.** Treasure and magic items can reveal secrets about the world, drive a quest, or give the players new powers and abilities.
+- **Dangers.** What natural obstacles might players might encounter?
+Are there any traps that were set to keep trespassers away?
-- **Fronts.** The big players and forces in a campaign, these are things that will affect the world and unfold in sequence unless the players intervene.
-One to three are good for a short campaign, but you can have five or more for a bigger one.
+- **Loot.** Treasure, magic items, and mundane objects can reveal secrets about the world, drive a quest, or give the players new powers and abilities.
 {{%/md%}}
 </div>